arosenkranz/scenarios/ui-component-docs/step2.md

   }}
 </pre>

-Here, we execute a function that passes the `props` object in as a parameter.
-Since we're only interested in checking the value of the `variant` prop, we destructure the value out of the `props` object and check it's value against our `VARIANTS` object.
+Here, we execute a function that accepts the `props` object in as a parameter.
+Since we're only interested in checking the value of the `variant` prop, we destructure the value out of the `props` object and check its value against our `VARIANTS` object.

 While we're here, let's also add style definitions for if the Button should be in a disabled state.
 This is important for both the user experience and accessibility, so it's good to make sure there's something in place.